 The Splatoon 3 Direct summarised this returning stage with the following information:

 Battles here take place in the central courtyard of this modern museum.
 Take special note of the rotating wall.

-A returning stage for Splatoon 3, Sturgeon Shipyard first appeared in the franchise's second entry.
+A returning stage for Splatoon 3's launch pack, Sturgeon Shipyard first appeared in the franchise's second entry.

-Wahoo World first appeared in Splatoon 2 and is the final returning stage in Splatoon 3's initial line-up.
+Wahoo World first appeared in Splatoon 2 and was the final returning stage in Splatoon 3's initial line-up.

-A new stage for Splatoon 3, the stage was introduced with the following statement on the game's official Twitter account:
+A new stage for Splatoon 3 at launch, Eeltail Alley was introduced with the following statement on the game's official Twitter account:

 Notice how the central bridge is a focal point of the action—it'll be fascinating to see what strategies emerge from this feature.